Puslapio vaizdai

 [ocr errors]

-"The speed of my return will entirely "depend upon her ability to bear the journey," replied Henry.
+"The speed of my return will entirely depend upon her ability to bear the journey," replied Henry.

 Let the fufceptible reader who has attended to the delineation of lady Monteith's character through the preceding pages, conceive the fituation of her mind at the time that her coufin joined her at the obfcure inn which afforded her a temporray afylum.
-Let them recollect her keen abhorrence of disgrace, her eager pursuit of fame, her acute fenfibility as a daughter, a wife, and a mother.
-Let them contrast the exqui
+Let them recollect her keen abhorrence of difgrace, her eager pursuit of fame, her acute fenfibility as a daughter, a wife, and a mother.
+Let them contraft the exqui

 « AnkstesnisTęsti »